tensorush/cpu-toolkit/README.md

     <p><a href="https://twitter.com/etiennejcb/">Animation by Étienne Jacob</a></p>
 </h4>

-## :hammer_and_wrench: Bare essentials for studying Computer Science — Algorithms and Data Structures — which I've been researching, reimplementing and refining for quick reference.
+## :hammer_and_wrench: Bare essentials for studying Computer Science — Algorithms and Data Structures — that I've been researching, reimplementing and refining for quick reference.

-> ### Any contributions, corrections or optimizations are very welcome! :hugs:
+> ### _Any contributions, corrections or optimizations are very welcome!_ :hugs:

 ## :hammer: [Algorithms](https://github.com/tensorush/Computer-Scientists-Toolkit/blob/master/Algorithms)